AshwiniShebe/LinkShortenerSource/README.md

 #For Access the URL-SHORTEN-APP from github link
-First, go to the github repository of the project use the link which is provided()
+First, go to the github repository of the project use the link which is provided(https://github.com/AshwiniShebe/LinkShortenerSource.git).

 Once you have found the project, click on the "Code" button on the top right of the page.
 This will open a dropdown menu where you can select the option to "Download ZIP" or copy the URL of the repository.

 If you choose to download the ZIP file, extract the contents to a directory on your computer.
-If you copied the URL, then you can use git to clone the repository to your computer using the command git clone <repository url>.
+If you copied the URL, then you can use git to clone the repository to your computer using the command git clone (https://github.com/AshwiniShebe/LinkShortenerSource.git).

 Once you have the project on your computer, open your command prompt or terminal and navigate to the project directory using the "cd" command.